 Dorico

-If you prefer not to use NotePerformer and want to load Musio directly into Dorico, we suggest watching this official Dorico YouTube tutorial on adding third-party plugins.
+If you want to load Musio directly into Dorico, we suggest watching this official Dorico YouTube tutorial on adding third-party plugins.
 For further assistance, we recommend contacting Dorico customer support, as our ability to provide support for third-party software is limited.

 MuseScore

-Musio is not officially supported in MuseScore, but you can test it yourself by downloading the 30-day free trial at musio.com.
+Musio is not officially supported in MuseScore, but you can test it yourself by downloading the 7-day free trial at musio.com.

 Need More Help?

-If you have any other questions or need further support, reach out to our team at support@musio.com—we’ll be happy to help!
+If you have any other questions or need further support, reach out to our team at support@musio.com and we’ll be happy to help!